 Here’s a summary of activity for the week ending October 19th, 2013.

-This Unicursal TRUE RELIGION NO SECT Poster is another piece of helpful propaganda from the Ministry of Information, a take on the original trilogy of British posters from WWII combined with a quote from the Thelemic and Golden Dawn document Liber Librae.
+This Unicursal ASK SEEK KNOCK Poster is another piece of helpful propaganda from the Ministry of Information, a take on the original trilogy of British posters from WWII combined with a quote from Matthew 7:7 which appears in the final stanza of the Thelemic and Golden Dawn document Liber Librae.

-The deadline for submissions to the Fall 2013 call for submissions for Magick, Music and Ritual 9 has passed.
-Planned release will be around astronomical Samhain, when the Sun is at 15° Scorpio, which will be November 7th.
+The upcoming release of Magick, Music and Ritual 9 is planned around astronomical Samhain, when the Sun is at 15° Scorpio, which will be November 7th.